 The other day I re-heard an oldie but a goodie.

-This joke is a glimpse into tension created by a wrong response.
-Sometimes, we’re not just forgetful, we can be indifferent, stubborn, even rebellious.
+This joke is a glimpse into the tension created by a wrong response.
+Sometimes, we’re not just forgetful, we can be indifferent, stubborn, or even rebellious.

 Before we look at three keys to responding better to God, let’s assume you’re already engaging in the first three stages of building your relationship stronger: Attending, Listening, and Expecting.

 If you haven’t considered these stages, or want to refresh your memory, here are the links: